-The seers and sages (rishis) of the Vedic Age had a reach in the deepest depth of human psychology and the mysteries of Nature.
+The seers and sages (rishis) of the Vedic Age had a reach in the deepest depths of human psychology and the mysteries of Nature.
 The altruistic path to life preached by them is therefore universal and eternal source of all round happiness and progress.

 The Vedic Culture emanates from Gayatri and Yagya.
 The philosophy, science and sadhana methods of Gayatri and the rituals of Yagya lie in the heart of the mission.
 These are studied and revived in new scientific light.
 Propagation of these in ideal vedic tradition by the mission has eliminated the misconceptions and brought in sight the righteous knowledge and enormous benefits of doing yagyas of different kinds and practising Gayatri Meditation.

-Higher-level research on Gayatri Mantra and the scientific effects of Yagya is also carried out in the mission's research center..
+Higher-level research on Gayatri Mantra and the scientific effects of Yagya is also carried out in the mission's research center.